The Ronettes: Reunions and lawsuit against Spector

 In 1988, the original Ronettes sued Phil Spector for $10 million over unpaid royalties and for unpaid income he made from licensing of Ronettes’ music.
 It took the case a decade to make its way to trial.
 In 2000, Phil was ordered to pay them more than $2.6 million.
 Phil appealed and in 2001 the state Supreme Court's Appellate Division upheld a lower court finding that he had violated his 1963 contract.
 He appealed that ruling as well, taking the case to the New York State Supreme Court in 2002.
 In its ruling, the State Court of Appeals said it found the Ronettes' "plight sympathetic, because they have earned less than $15,000 in royalties from songs that topped the charts and made them famous," but the judge found that their contract gave Spector unconditional rights to the recordings.
 The judge also reversed a lower court's ruling that they were entitled to the music industry's standard 50 percent royalty rate on sales of records, tapes and compact discs.
 However, it was ruled that Spector was entitled to her share of the royalties; she had argued that she was forced to sign away her rights to royalties in her 1974 divorce settlement.
 The royalties of the group's other two members were not in dispute.

 In 2017, Spector released a new single "Love Power", under the name Ronnie Spector and The Ronettes, making it the first Ronettes single in decades.

 Deaths

 On February 11, 2009, Estelle died of colon cancer at the age of 67 in Englewood, New Jersey.
 Ronnie died on January 12, 2022, following a brief battle with cancer at the age of 78.
-Nedra Talley is the last surviving original member of the trio.
+Nedra Talley, the last of the group's core members, died on April 26, 2026, at the age of 80.